Webstop/core-styles-3/site/content/docs/3.0/components/analytics/tracking.md

 ---
 layout: docs
-title: Aye, Analytics Tracking
+title: Aye, Analytics Tracker
 description: The easy way to gather analytics about specific page elements.
-group: grocery
+group: components
 toc: true
 source: Webstop
+menu:
+  Components:
+    tags: "Analytics"
+    parent: Components
 ---

 Aye, analytics provides a convent way to track activity on web and mobile pages.
 It extends Ahoy analytics with a data attribute interface and a set of special attributes.

 tl;dr [skip to examples](#examples)

 ## Data Attributes

 Nearly all analytics tracking can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).

 This document focuses on using our tracking on the front-end HTML.
 We also provide a JSON API, and Rails helper methods for tracking as well, but those are beyond the scope of this document.